 It was similar to the swirling vortex of energy that had brought Katherine here, but this time it was different.
-This time the energy responded to her filling her and flowing through her.
+This time the power responded to her, filling and flowing through her.
 It was hot with her rage and swirled around her tumultuously.
 Everyone struggled to stand against the might of her magical power.
-Katherine didn’t understand how she was doing it, she just knew that she was angry.
 Every nerve of her body alight with the heat of her fury.
+Katherine didn’t understand how she was doing it; she just knew that she was angry.

 “No, how dare you!
 What gives you the right to interfere with our lives?”
 Her voice echoed off the walls with vibrations of power.
 “You know nothing about us!”

-Katherine had been so focused on the King that she hadn’t realized that one of the knights managed to sneak up behind her.
-He struggled against the force or her power but made it to her.
+Katherine had been so focused on the King that she hadn’t realized that one knight had managed to sneak up behind her.
 The knight struck her on the back of the head with the hilt of his sword.
+He struggled against the force of her power but made it to her.
 Katherine collapsed on the ground next to her box of miscellaneous items that had been tipped over but remained undamaged by her outburst.